Legionella and Legionnaires’ disease

 Legionella pneumophila, is a waterborne bacterium, which can lead to fatal respiratory diseases in humans, such as Legionnaires’ disease or Pontiac fever.

 Legionella is naturally occurring and is widespread in ponds, rivers and other natural water systems.
-But when the bacterium enters water systems in the built environment, conditions can often favour and encourage rapid growth and can lead to explosive outbreaks of Legionnaires’ disease (LD) and other related infections.
-Find out how temperature can affect the growth of Legionella.
+But when the bacterium enters water systems in the built environment, conditions, such as water temperature, can often favour and encourage rapid growth and can lead to explosive outbreaks of Legionnaires’ disease (LD) and other related infections.

 If the infection is not contained or treated early on, it can cause confusions, comas, heart failure and ultimately death.
 According to the World Health Organization: “The death rate from Legionnaires’ disease may be as high as 40–80% in untreated patients and can be reduced to 5–30% through appropriate case management.

 In recent years, there has been an increase in cases of Legionnaires’ disease worldwide, with reported incidences of Legionaries’ disease growing at an alarming rate.
+Between 2011 and 2015 cases of the infection had risen by 42% and Europe saw the largest number of cases ever reported – with an overall notification rate of 1.37 per 100,000 of the population and a mortality rate of 8.1%.
 Centres for Disease Control and Prevention (CDC), reports that in the US alone, cases of LD have grown by nearly four and a half times since 2000.

 Although there is so much information about Legionella and Legionnaires’ disease available online, it can be difficult and time consuming to figure out what you need to know in order to minimise the risks associated with this deadly bacteria.